PierreAkladios/Snake-Game/README.txt

-traditional snake game designed using pygame built with the intention of learning more about game devellopement and pygame.
+traditional snake game designed using pygame built with the intention of learning more about game developement and pygame.

 sources used in the devellopement: